mitchandrade8/mitchandrade8/README.md

  - Intro to computing: Completed
  - Cognitive Science: Completed
  - Linear Algebra: Priming for
+ - Computer Systems: In progress!
  - Operating Systems: In progress!
  - Data Structures: Completed and now building projects
  - Algorithms: Priming for
  - AI: n/a
  - More coming soon ---

+Certifications:
+- COMPTIA Security+: Study for exam
+- AWS: getting a fundamentals cert then -> Cloud Practioner
+- Looking at others

 Leetcode and HackerRank:
 - Priming and prepping by doing 'NeetCode'
 - Short on time but progress is coming soon!